flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ### Complex grouping value

+In most scenarios, when you need to handle complex values, you provide a `valueGetter` property to your column definition.
+But sometimes, you need to give the object format to the `renderCell` property and thus can not convert it to a serializable value in `valueGetter`.

-If you want to group according to a column which values are objects, you can use the `keyGetter` property in `GridColDef` to transform this object into a serializable value.
+You can then provide a `keyGetter` property in your column definition to convert this object into a serializable value.

 ```ts
 const columns: GridColumns = [